 This is really long, apologies in advance, but I hope it’s useful!
 I have added extra information about basic cortisol blood tests as well as the short synacthen tests that Mark-F asked about (please note you can also have a full day test to measure cortisol levels more closely but it seems uncommon for secondary AI from steroids and I have no personal experience, so haven't included that here).

 Usually with AI that results from steroid use it's technically not Addison's disease, though you may hear that used as a general term for AI.
 Addison's is usually used to refer to a type of primary AI; with Addison's your adrenals don't work to produce cortisol and some other hormones that regulate salts.
 With AI from steroids it's generally a type of secondary AI, and usually the issue is just with cortisol production and not other hormones.
-The pituitary gland usually tells your adrenals to produce cortisol with a hormone called ACTH, but with secondary AI from steroids, the pred basically told your pituitary gland that you already had cortisol, so it didn't bother to stimulate the adrenals to produce any more.
+The pituitary gland usually tells your adrenals to produce cortisol with a hormone called ACTH, but with secondary AI from steroids, the pred basically told your pituitary gland that you already had cortisol, so it didn't bother to keep stimulating the adrenals with ACTH to produce any more.
 When you stop the pred, your pituitary might not pick up the idea that it needs to produce ACTH again, and therefore the adrenals won't bother to produce cortisol.
 Sometimes the pituitary can start working again and sending ACTH (so you can sometimes recover from secondary AI if it's steroid-induced, which you cannot from Addison's), but sometimes the adrenals just stop bothering and won't produce what they need even when stimulated with ACTH.

 This link may help: hopkinsmedicine.org/health/...